naseef012/hotel_booking_api/README.md

 # Node JS RESTful Service for Hotel Booking

+## I used an open source template of Node JS express with MySQL connection for this Project.
+All the Assessment related works are done by me.
+You can find the list of past contributors of this Project in the contributor list.
+The works done by me are displayed by my commits.

 # Please find the MySQL Dump of the Database in `db_file_dump` folder

 # Please find below the link of POSTMAN API Doc link